eyatayari/eyatayari/README.md

 - 👋 Hi, I’m @eyatayari
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Game dev
+- 🌱 I’m currently looking for internship for 4 to 6 months
 - 📫 You can reach me on linkedIn www.linkedin.com/in/eya-tayari/

 <!---